 You will often be offered a document called a guarantee or a warranty, which will protect you if this happens.
 However, if you’re asked to pay extra for this, there are several things you should consider before agreeing.

-A guarantee is usually given with the product you’re buying, for free.
+A guarantee is usually included for free with the product you’re buying.
 It’s a promise from the trader or manufacturer that they’ll repair or replace the item, or give you a refund, if it becomes faulty within a certain amount of time.

-Although the guarantee is free, you’ll usually need to register it within 28 days of buying the item.
+Although the guarantee is free, you may need to register it within 28 days of buying the item.

 Take your time to find out what the warranty covers, as you might already be protected for the same thing by a manufacturer’s guarantee or by an existing insurance policy, for example, your home contents insurance.

 Make sure you’re aware of how the law protects you, too.
-Under the Sale of Goods Act, products must be of ‘satisfactory quality’, ‘fit for purpose’ and ‘as described’, as well as lasting for a ‘reasonable’ amount of time.
+Under the Consumer Rights Act 2015, products must be of ‘satisfactory quality’, ‘fit for purpose’ and ‘as described’, as well as lasting for a ‘reasonable’ amount of time.

 It’s assumed that if a product breaks within 6 months, it was faulty to start with.
-However, after 6 months, depending on the trader or manufacturer, if you don’t have a warranty you might need to show proof that the product was faulty (for example, the company may refuse to refund you or replace it without you getting a report from an expert, which can be a hassle).
+However, after 6 months, if you don’t have a warranty or guarantee, you might need to show proof that the product was faulty to start with.

 Find out how much it would cost to repair your item if it broke, as sometimes it might only be the same cost as paying for a warranty.